 What does health insurance with cancer cover include?

 This is a difficult one to answer as every insurance company offers a slightly different list of benefits.
-That said, most insurance companies that provide cancer cover will provide the following:
+That said, most insurance companies that provide cancer cover will provide the following as part of their core cancer cover or through additional options:

 - diagnostic tests